juliancwirko/generator-zf5/README.md

 you can add new ones

 - always verify what 'grunt bower-install' injects
+- You must look aut where you initialize your project.
+It is better to not initialize your projec in a subfolder next to .yo-rc.json because your files will land here and not in your subfolder from where you are initializing project

 You can test it and tell me please if something is not working.